-Revenue derived from customers outside of the U.S. in the first six months of 2013 and the fiscal year ended December 31, 2012 represented approximately 55% and 56% of our revenue, respectively.
+Revenue derived from customers outside of the U.S. in the first nine months of 2013 and the fiscal year ended December 31, 2012, each represented approximately 56% of our revenue for the respective period.
 Although no assurances can be given with respect to international sales growth in any one or more regions, we expect that international revenue is likely to continue to represent, from year to year, a majority, and potentially increasing, percentage of our annual revenue for the foreseeable future.
 Furthermore, most of our contract manufacturing occurs overseas.